dnjackson/eos/content/tutorials/concept-basics/apps-are-state-machines/index.md

 It works like this.
 You start in the state *s0*, and then press the *up* button to increment the timer to *s1* corresponding to one minute, *s2* for two minutes, or *s3* for three minutes; you can press the *down* button to decrement the timer; and then when you’re ready, you press *start* and a countdown begins, with *r3* meaning running for three minutes, etc; and then when no time is remaining (*r0*) the timer rings.

-We could write down this state machine as a collection of explicit transitions, but to more succinct we could introduce two separate variables:
+We could write down this state machine as a collection of explicit transitions, but to be more succinct we could introduce two separate variables:

 	time: 0..3
 	running: bool